 TRAINING All employees who have purchasing authority must complete the procurement trainings for their level of authorized procurement.
 Employees must receive a delegation of purchase authority from the President or his/her designee using Delegation of Purchase Authority Form, SFN 2566.
-Level 1 Micro All employees must complete the OMB Procurement training. less than \$10,000 An employees must complete the olvib Floculement training.
-Level 2 Small \$10,000 to less President and Vice Presidents must complete the OMB Procurement training. than \$50,000 Level 3 Informal \$50,000 to less Procurement officers must complete OMB Procurement training. than \$100,000 Level 4 Formal Procurement officers must complete OMB Procurement training. \$100,000 and over
+Level 1 Micro All employees must complete the OMB Procurement training. less than \$10,000 Level 2 Small \$10,000 to less President and Vice Presidents must complete the OMB Procurement training. than \$50,000 Level 3 Informal \$50,000 to less Procurement officers must complete OMB Procurement training. than \$100,000 Level 4 Formal er Procurement officers must complete OMB Procurement training. \$100,000 and over